nealsid/cpp-parquet/README.md

 # cpp-parquet

-January 27th, 2015
+January 30th, 2015

+You will need the following dependencies pre-installed:

+* Thrift (which requires Boost)
+* Avro (just the C++ API)
+* CMake 3.0.2

-Update build instructions and example code to reflect some API changes.
-Google Test must still be fetched manually due to some CMake complexity with external deps that I haven't figured out yet.
+Also, Google Test must still be fetched manually due to some CMake complexity with external deps that I haven't figured out yet.

-After fetching this repo, inside the root directory:
+From the root of this repo's clone on your machine:

 ```sh
 $ mkdir -p third_party/googletest/src